 St. Athanasius College

-To provide an educational and/or vocational path for non-traditional students who are interested in learning more about the Orthodox faith and are interested in becoming a deacon in the Orthodox Christian Church.
+To provide an educational and/or vocational path for non-traditional students who are interested in learning more about the Orthodox faith OR are interested in becoming a deacon in the Orthodox Christian Church.

 The certificate will be awarded upon the completion of the following requirements: